mbs-octoml/mbs-tvm/src/relay/collage/design.md

 - The 'v2' prototype only implements the 'op-level' dynamic-programming based search strategy from the paper.
 Though the paper reports encouraging results with the 'graph-level' evolutionary-search strategy we leave that to future work.

-This design supersedes the
-earlier [draft](https://www.notion.so/octoml/Design-Doc-Collage-in-Main-f2306fb1ae7a4245ac0b3752bd244a1e) based on what we've learned so far in the 'v2' prototype.

 ## Success Metrics

 1. Collage offers at least a 10% latency improvement for a selection of standard ONNX models and NVIDIA targets using